What is story mapping?

 Story mapping is just what it sounds like: a map that tells a story.
 The story it’s telling is that of a user’s experience with your product.
 It was developed by Jeff Patton and gives development teams the ability to visualize a user’s journey through a product from start to finish, and from simple to complex.

 The “map” is arranged by horizontal and vertical axis; the first horizontal row shows the most basic steps taken by a user, and each subsequent horizontal row adds different layers of complexity to the user journey.
 The vertical columns represent the implementation of the product and are usually arranged by priority.
 The map is typically color-coded and made available to anyone on a product team.

 In fact, the more people that work on it the better to discover glitches or areas that need improvement.
 Here is an example of a typical story map:

-Story maps are great because they put the focus on the user experience, which oftentimes gets sent to the back burner in favor of product features and other more pressing details.
+Story mapping is great because it puts the focus on the user experience, which oftentimes gets sent to the back burner in favor of product features and other more pressing details.
 They help teams prioritize better to ensure that what the customer ends up with is valuable.
 The end product should be a holistic view of the entire customer experience, ideally devoid of any gaps or problems.

-Story maps focus on user experience, and website navigation is one of the most important aspects of user experience, so these two things go hand in hand.
+Story mapping focuses on user experience and website navigation is one of the most important aspects of user experience, so these two things go hand in hand.
 A little background on why website navigation is so essential:

-How do you plan to incorporate story mapping into your business in 2019?
+How do you plan to incorporate story mapping into your business?
 Comment in the section below!